jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

 Doing all of these might be a hassle, but will more than likely ensure you either have a working install or get help as soon as possible.

+## Common upgrade issues

+If you have recently upgraded your Mac OSX version or XCode, you may have some compilation or missing libraries issues.
+The following information may help you solve most of the problems:

+- Ensure you have properly upgrade CLT depending on your XCode version.
+- Proceed step by step to isolate the responsible formula.
+If you need to install `php55` and `php55-imagick`, don't do `brew install php55 php55-imagick`.
+Just do `brew install php55`, ensure everything is working as expected, check the output of `phpinfo()`, restart your Apache server with `sudo apachectl restart`.
+Then you can install the next formula `brew install php55-imagick`.
+- If `php53`, `php54`or `php55` build fails, remove all their dependencies and reinstall the formula.
+For instance:
+If `brew install php55` fails, do the following: `brew rm php55 && brew deps php55 | xargs brew rm` If `brew install php55 -- with-gmp` fails, do the following: brew rm php55 && brew deps php55 --with-gmp | xargs brew rm`.
+Then reinstall a clean version of the formula: `brew update && brew upgrade && brew install php55`.
+- If an extension build fails, try also to remove all its dependencies and reinstall it.
 ----
 **SUPERHACK DANGEROUS DONT DO IT**